-Two more things I must notice: 16th verse of this chapter, "And your house and your kingdom shall be established forever before you."
-So, it is with Jesus Christ; his church is established forever.
+Two more things I must notice: 16th verse of this chapter-"And thine house and thy kingdom shall be established for ever before thee."
+So it is with Jesus Christ; his church is established for ever.
 "Upon this rock I will build my church, and the gates of hell shall not prevail against it."
-"And your kingdom shall be established for ever before you;" so the kingdom of Jesus Christ is an everlasting kingdom.
-"Your throne shall be established forever."
+"And thy kingdom shall be established for ever before thee;" so the kingdom of Jesus Christ is an everlasting kingdom.
+"Thy throne shall be established for ever."
 His house, that is his church; his kingdom, that order of things in which he reigns; and his throne, his government; his government never was, and never will be, overturned.
 Never forget that the royalty of Christ arises from his priesthood.
 Never view his kingship apart from his priesthood.
 Christ reigns by having put sin away by his blood; Christ reigns by virtue of his priesthood.
-It is his priesthood that has made a king of him forever; he reigns infallibly.
-But take away his priesthood, then there is no ground of mediatorial reign, because the enemy is not cast out; the promises not firmed, the people not redeemed.
-But his royalty arises from his blood; and therefore, to separate the two is to put that asunder that God has joined together.
+It is his priesthood that has made a king of him for ever; he reigns infallibly.
+But take away his priesthood, then there is no ground of mediatorial reign, because the enemy is not cast out; the promises not confirmed, the people not redeemed.
+But his royalty ariseth from his priesthood; and, therefore, to separate the two is to put that asunder that of hath joined together.
 There is no Christian under heaven that does not dearly love the royalty of Christ.
 What is his kingship?
-Nothing else but carrying out the claims of his eternal atonement; that is what his royalty consists in; redeemed by his priesthood, returned to Zion by his royalty; the two go together.
-Make every one of his characters savor of his priesthood.
-"Do as you have said."
+Nothing else but carrying out the claims of his eternal atonement; that is what his reign consists in; redeemed by his priesthood, returned to Zion by his royalty; the two go together.
+Make every one of his characters savour of his priesthood.
+"Do as thou hast said."